PORCELAIN PLATES.NET

 manufactured in a square shape.
 Exceptionally rare, the most common of these

-plates is the 1914-15 issue, of which there are perhaps four or five known.
+plates is the 1914-15 issue, of which there are perhaps a half dozen known.

 FURTHER READING